Our coaching alumni are on a roll! Thom Siegel '89 is a 2024 IBCA Achievement Award Winner 🏀 The Illinois Ba...

-George A. Lawrence Distinguished Service Professor Emeritus; Co-director, Lincoln Studies Center
+George A. Lawrence Distinguished Service Professor Emeritus of English; Co-director, Lincoln Studies Center

 University of Pennsylvania, Ph.D. in English, 1964.